Angela Burdett-Coutts, 1st Baroness Burdett-Coutts: Legacy

 Charles Dickens dedicated his novel Martin Chuzzlewit to her and she had many royal and eminent friends.
 The book Flashman's Lady by George MacDonald Fraser makes reference to her (fictional) love for James Brooke (The White Rajah), and his rejection of her due to his physical affliction.
 She also puts a lecherous Flashman firmly in his place by dislocating his thumb.
 Angela Burdett-Coutts also features in Terry Pratchett's novel Dodger; in an afterword, he states that part of his reason for writing the book was to bring Burdett-Coutts to the attention of modern readers.
 George Meredith wrote a poem, 'Angela Burdett-Coutts', in her memory.
+Angela Burdett-Coutts is also a main character in the novel 'The Household' by Stacey Halls, published in 2024, which focuses on life at Urania Cottage and explores Burdett-Coutts' experience of being stalked by Richard Dunn for over a decade.